-Biofilm scrapped on shells of C. fornicata showed higher chlorophyll a concentration than the surrounding sediment, suggesting higher biomass of primary producers on shells (Androuin et al., 2018).
+Biofilm scraped on shells of C. fornicata showed higher chlorophyll a concentration than the surrounding sediment, suggesting higher biomass of primary producers on shells (Androuin et al., 2018).
 The high percentages of chl b and neoxanthin, as well as the Chl b / Chl a ratio in the biofilm also suggest that chlorophytes were abundant on shells (Brotas and Plante-Cuny, 2003).
-While these results were not supported by FA (e.g., 18:3n-3 or 18:4n-3 characterizing chlorophytes, Fleurence et al. 1994), mollusk shells are currently inhabited by microchlorophytes or macrochlorophytes propagules (Barillé et al., 2017; Mineur et al., 2007).
+While these results were not supported by FA (e.g., 16:4n-3, 18:3n-3 or 18:4n-3 characterizing chlorophytes, Fleurence et al. 1994; Kelly and Scheibling, 2012), mollusc shells are known to harbour microchlorophytes or macrochlorophytes propagules (Barillé et al., 2017; Mineur et al., 2007).
 FA characterizing the biofilm were 18:0 and 20:4n-6.
-While 18:0 is an ubiquitous FA in marine environment (Kelly and Scheibling, 2012), the 20:4n-6 can be found in large proportion in red algae but also in brown ones (Fleurence et al., 1994; Kelly and Scheibling, 2012).
+While 18:0 is an ubiquitous FA in marine environment, the 20:4n-6 can be found in large proportion in red and brown algae (Fleurence et al., 1994; Kelly and Scheibling, 2012).
 It is worth noting that C. fornicata shells were partly covered with crustose red algae in our study site (pers. obs.).
 The high concentration of fucoxanthin also suggests the presence of high biomass of diatoms on these shells, as already mentioned by Ní Longphuirt et al. (2007).
-For instance, the biomass in biofilm was ~10 times higher than in the surrounding SSOM.
-The fact that biofilm was 15N-enriched by ~2.5 ‰ compared to SSOM may indicate that primary producers that compose this biofilm could use dissolved nitrogen derived from C. fornicata’s excretion products, which is a well-known process in benthic coastal ecosystems (Arzul, 2001; Prins et al., 1998; Ragueneau et al., 2002).
-While the excretion product (i.e., ammonium) is expected to be 15N-depleted relative to C. fornicata tissues (DeNiro and Epstein, 1981), it could still be 15N-enriched compared to the available dissolved nitrogen in the environment (Cifuentes et al., 1989; Raimonet et al., 2013; Wainright and Fry, 1994).
-This could indicate that nutrients are not a limiting factor for primary producers inhabiting C. fornicata shells, making them available for benthic consumers throughout the year provided that sufficient light reach the sea floor.
-The fact that chlorophyll a concentration decreased in SPOM after the spring bloom, but not in the biofilm, strongly support this hypothesis.

 4.2.
 Trophic niche of C. fornicata, in relation to ontogenic changes